timescale/docs/ai/sql-interface.md

 Timescale Vector indexes only support cosine distance at this time, so you should use the `<=>` operator in your queries.

-This will create the index with our smart defaults for all the index parameters.
+This creates the index with smart defaults for all the index parameters.
 These should be the right value for most cases.
 But if you want to delve deeper, the available parameters are below.

 #### Timescale Vector index build-time parameters